Vietnam Motorcycle Bluecard

 The Scale Of Legitimacy

-• Level 1. $500 and under.
-The Bluecard could be a paper copy or even a fake.
-Basically your bike isn’t worth anything and no one cares about the paperwork.
+• Level 1: $500 and under.
+The Blue Card could be a paper copy or even a fake.
+Your bike isn’t worth anything; no one cares about the paperwork.

-• Level 2.$1000-$3000.
-The Bluecard needs to be real and the bikes identification numbers need to match what’s on your Bluecard.
-The name registered on the bluecard isn’t that important and generally, even the locals won’t bother to go through the process of transferring the names on the paperwork.
+• Level 2:$1000-$3000.
+The Blue Card must be real, and the bike’s identification numbers must match what’s on your Blue Card.
+The name registered on the blue card isn’t that important, and generally, even the locals won’t bother to go through the process of transferring the names on the paperwork.

-• Level 3.$3000+.
-All the bikes paperwork needs to be real with matching bike identification numbers and the owner’s name should be correctly on the document.
+• Level 3: $3000+.
+The paperwork for the motorbike needs to be real, with matching bike identification numbers, and the owner’s name should be correctly on the document.

-• Level 4.
-Unobtainable – Strict import control, limits what motorbikes are sold legally in Vietnam.
-Huge markets and niches of popular models that were never legally sold in Vietnam, are all illegally imported with fake papers.
-For example, nearly all dirt bikes were never officially sold in Vietnam, and so, are all fake.
-If the bike of your dreams was never officially sold in Vietnam.
-Then you have no choice but to get fake papers.
+• Level 4: Unobtainable—Strict import control limits what motorbikes are sold legally in Vietnam.
+Huge markets and niches of popular models that were never legally sold in Vietnam are all illegally imported with fake papers.
+For example, nearly all dirt bikes were never officially sold in Vietnam, and so they are all fake.
+If the bike of your dreams was never officially sold in Vietnam, then you have no choice but to get fake papers.

 Renting a motorcycle.

-• For traveling within Vietnam the original Bluecard isn’t required.
-Instead, you’ll be given a copy.
+• Traveling within Vietnam does not require the original Blue Card; instead, you’ll be given a copy.

-• For border crossing between Vietnam, Laos, Cambodia, you’ll require the Bluecard.
-In this case, a rental company would typically charge you a deposit for the value of the motorcycle.
+• You’ll require the Bluecard for border crossings between Vietnam, Laos, and Cambodia.
+In this case, a rental company typically charges you a deposit for the motorcycle’s value.
 When you bring the bike back, you’ll get your deposit back.

 What to watch out for.

 • MBC and GTHL.
-These are code words for fake Bluecard you’ll see listed with online advertisements.
+You’ll see these code words for fake Bluecards listed in online advertisements.

 • Non-transferable.
-This happens when a motorcycle changed owners many times and the original owner on the papers was lost along the way.
-On a cheap bike, no problem.
-On a bike worth $3000+, you need to consider the very mild risk that comes with the slight bending of the rules with ownership
+This happens when a motorcycle changes owners many times, and the original owner on the papers is lost along the way.
+On a cheap bike, this is no problem.
+On a bike worth $3000+, you need to consider the very mild risk of slightly bending the rules with ownership.

 Transferring a Bluecard

-The process of transferring a bluecard is a complex one.
-It also varies from province to province so there is no set process to document.
-The complexity and cost of transferring bluecards is one of the main reasons why older second hand motorbikes eventually get in a position of being non transferable.
-The motorbikes value is no longer worth going through the cost and time of this laborious process, and so through a number of sales, the original owner (on the bluecard ) is eventually lost in history.
+The process of transferring a blue card is a complex one.
+It also varies from province to province, so there is no set process for documenting.
+The complexity and cost of transferring blue cards are among the main reasons why older second-hand motorbikes eventually become nontransferable.
+The motorbike’s value is no longer worth going through the cost and time of this laborious process.
+So, through several sales, the original owner (on the blue card) is eventually lost in history.

-If your motorbike is not worth $3000 + it probably isn’t worth worrying about the transfer process, simply having a blue card in any name is satisfactory.
+If your motorbike is not worth $3000 +, it isn’t worth worrying about the transfer process; simply having a blue card in any name is satisfactory.

-Usually the seller will apply to the police to de-register the motorbike.
+Usually, the seller will apply to the Police to de-register the motorbike.
 This costs approximately 1 million dong.
-The number plate, vin number, chassis number are all sent off to the police for the de-registration process.
+The number plate, vin number, chassis number are all sent off to the Police for the de-registration process.
 This takes approximately 10 days, which means the motorbike has no number plate for quite some time.
-The de-registration papers are given to the new owner who is then responsible for re-registering the motorbike.
-With the registration process it requires tax and other fees, approximately another 1 million to 3 million dong and varies from province to province.
+The de-registration papers are given to the new owner, who is then responsible for re-registering the motorbike.
+The registration process requires tax and other fees.
+The cost depends on the value of the motorbike, the power of the motorbike, and the province to which the motorbike is being registered.
+There is no way to create an exact number.

 Registering the Bluecard as a foreigner NN number plate

 The NN number plate is as much a myth as a reality.
-NN numbers are specifically for foreigners and allow the police to see that the owner is a foreigner.
-When buying a motorbike new it is possible to get the NN number plate if you legally work in Vietnam and have all the documents for your stay here.
-However, transferring the NN plate off to a Vietnamese is a complex process (that we have never seen done).
-Ultimately registering with the NN number plate is actually lowering the value of the bike, because you can’t transfer the papers onward to a local.
-We don’t have any specific information on how to register a NN number plate.
+NN numbers are specifically for foreigners and allow the Police to see that the owner is a foreigner.
+When buying a new motorbike, it is possible to get the NN number plate if you legally work in Vietnam and have all the documents for your stay here.
+However, transferring the NN plate to a Vietnamese is a complex process (that we have never seen done).
+Ultimately, registering with the NN number plate actually lowers the bike’s value because you can’t transfer the papers to a local.
+We don’t have specific information on registering a NN number plate.
 The process is best tackled through the dealership you wish to purchase from.

-Generally foreigners will register motorbikes in their wife’s name, girlfriends name of even a colleagues name.
+Generally, foreigners register motorbikes in their wife’s, girlfriend’s, or even colleague’s name.

 Police Confiscating Bikes